|

 May (as in Cape May in New Jersey); and

-Island from three ships named Horse, Cow and Sheep which also delivered 103 horses, steers and cows, in addition to numerous
+Governors Island from three ships named Horse, Cow and Sheep which also delivered 103 horses, steers and cows, in addition

-pigs and sheep - thus successfully completing the Republic’s first planting of a colony in 1624, and extrapolating the Republic’s
+to numerous pigs and sheep - thus successfully completing the Republic’s first planting of a colony in 1624, and extrapolating

-culture, its 1579 Constitution and legal-political guaranty of tolerance onto the North American continent; now, therefore,
+the Republic’s culture, its 1579 Constitution and legal-political guaranty of tolerance onto the North American continent;

-to recognize the official place and date of birth of the State of New York as being Governors Island in the year 1624, continuing
+George E. Pataki to recognize the official place and date of birth of the State of New York as being Governors Island in the

 ADOPTED IN SENATE ON May 14, 2002 John J. Marchi